chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 * Test the PR you are reviewing.
-Follow the instructions next to the "Merge pull request" button in the "command-line instructions" link to checkout a local copy of the PR for testing.
+Follow the instructions next to the "Merge pull request" button in the "command-line instructions" link to check out a local copy of the PR for testing.
 They will look something like the following:

 .. code-block:: bash